 - 100 g Beetroot (peeled and grated, or use precooked from the supermarket)

 - 10 g herby salad leaves

-- Whilst the spaghetti is cooking add half the oil to a frying pan and saute the beetroot over a medium heat.
-After a few minutes' cooking time, take half a cup of the pasta coking water, and season.
+- While the spaghetti cooks, add half the oil to a frying pan and saute the beetroot over a medium heat.
+After a few minutes' cooking time, take half a cup of the pasta cooking water, and season.
 Allow to simmer to reduce and to make a sauce.

 - Fry the scallops in the remainder of the oil, over a medium heat, for about 3 minutes on each side until they are golden brown and cooked through.

-- Drain the spaghetti, reserving some the the cooking water, and add the the beetroot.
-Add a little of the cooking water if needed to coat the pasta.
+- Drain the spaghetti, reserving a little of the cooking water.
+Add the spaghetti to the beetroot sauce.
 It should turn a beautiful scarlet.
 Add more cooking water if you need to adjust the consistency.

-- Serve immediately with the pasta topped with the scallops, walnuts and a few salad leaves and beetroot crisps.
+- Serve immediately, topping the beetroot spaghetti with the scallops, walnuts, a few salad leaves and beetroot crisps.